Colorful microgreen Cobb salad with rows of toppings and creamy ranch dressing drizzled on top

 Microgreen Cobb Salad Recipe with Creamy Homemade Ranch

-Quick Answer: This microgreen Cobb salad upgrades the classic recipe by replacing iceberg lettuce with nutrient-dense microgreens that contain 4-40 times more vitamins and minerals than mature greens.
-You'll combine peppery radish, sweet pea shoots, and crunchy sunflower microgreens with traditional Cobb toppings and fresh homemade ranch dressing.
+Quick answer: This elevated Cobb salad swaps traditional lettuce for nutrient-packed microgreens that contain 4-40 times more vitamins and minerals than mature greens.
+You'll combine peppery radish microgreens, sweet pea shoots, and crunchy sunflower microgreens with classic toppings like bacon, blue cheese, and hard-boiled eggs, then finish with fresh homemade ranch dressing.
 The entire salad takes just 20 minutes to prepare with no cooking required.

 There's something magical about a well-composed Cobb salad — those beautiful rows of colorful ingredients that make your mouth water before you even take a bite.
 This microgreen Cobb salad recipe with ranch takes the beloved American classic and gives it a fresh, nutrient-dense makeover that'll have you excited about eating your greens.